huang12zheng/Dart-Data-Class-Generator/README.md

 * `dart_data_class_generator.equality.enabled`: If true, generates an override of the == (equals) operator for a data class.
 * `dart_data_class_generator.hashCode.enabled`: If true, generates a hashCode function for a data class.
 * `dart_data_class_generator.hashCode.use_jenkins`: If true, uses the Jenkins SMI hash function instead of bitwise operator from dart:ui.
-* `dart_data_class_generator.useEquatable`: If true, uses Equatable for value equality and hashCode.